 With the explosion in the number of COVID-19 cases, Canadian provinces are recruiting retired doctors and redeploying healthcare practitioners.
 Webinars organized by the Muslim Medical Association of Canada (MMAC) are providing refresher training to the healthcare community.View More Retired and Re-deployed Doctors Pitch In During COVID-19 Pandemic

 Bridging programs are giving newcomers an opportunity to gain new skills and integrate more easily into the Canadian job market.
-Kamo Mailyan studied public administration,…View More Bridging Programs Speed Up Entry to Job Market
+Kamo Mailyan studied public administration, worked in hospitality and promoted civic participation in his native…View More Bridging Programs Speed Up Entry to Job Market

 Mohammad Shahadat Hossain is the kind of person who doesn’t just have a plan B, he has a plan C as well.
-In 2011, he left…View More Tackling the Grim Prospects for Foreign-trained Physicians
+In 2011, he left his job as a chief consultant at a private hospital…View More Tackling the Grim Prospects for Foreign-trained Physicians